dunkelrot/doc-CC/README.md

 attribute "fixed:true" to the segment.

-To improve performance for large entry lists you can disable filtering by setting the attribute "filtered:false" at the segment.
+To improve performance for large entry lists you can disable filtering by setting the attribute "filtered:false" at a segment.

 To further improve performance you can set the attribute "filtering:false" at the segment.
 This will stop the segment to cause any filter updates on subsequent segments.
-__Should not be set on a segments which contain at least on entry with a filter.__
+__Should not be set on segments which contain at least on entry with a filter.__

+#### Free Text Field (type FIELD)

+A free text code segment does not add any filters.
+You must define a pattern and you can defined the segment as required.

 ### Worth to know